 Joint Research Presentations will be held at least once per quarter and all faculty members and students shall attend the Joint Research Presentation within their Division.
 These presentations provide students with opportunities to present their research and receive feedback from faculty members other than their supervisors.
 The presentation requirements, including the timing and the number of the presentations, differ per Division and may depend on the student's enrollment status (1st semester, final semester, accelerated completion program, etc.).
-Students should consult with their supervisor and the Division Head for their presentation schedule.
-Moreover, all students in their final semester should give their presentations at least 2 weeks before the Master's Thesis / Research Report submission deadline.
-However, this may not apply to students who have presented at the RCAPS annual conference, IAAPS conference, or other international conferences or seminars.
+Students should consult with their supervisor and the Division Head for their presentation schedule, and should follow other details specified by their specific Division.
+Moreover, as a rule, all students are required to give a presentation at least once before the submission of their Master's Thesis / Research Report.